AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.9.0 are:

-* AEM Sites Dynamic Media Foundation component now allows to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop (CQ-4317858).
+* AEM Sites Dynamic Media Foundation component now allows to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop.

 * To improve performance, the hidden=false condition is moved from JCR query to QueryBuilder evaluator.
-To verify that a hidden predicate is working after the change, Adobe Experience Manager checks that any hidden folder is not displayed on the interface (NPR-36291).
+To verify that a hidden predicate is working after the change, Adobe Experience Manager checks that any hidden folder is not displayed on the interface.

 * Accessibility enhancements in [!DNL Experience Manager] Sites.